 Why we built Switchboard

 I am not a software engineer.
 But I count myself lucky to work with them on a daily basis.
-Having started my career as a mechanical engineer in the early 2000s and transitioned through roles in management, finance, and, for the last decade, startups, I’ve come to respect software engineers as, on average, the smartest and most ethical people I know.
+Having started my career as a mechanical engineer in the mid 2000s and then transitioned through roles in management, finance, and, for the last decade, startups, I’ve come to respect software engineers as, on average, the smartest and most ethical people I know.
 It wasn’t my original plan to start a dev tools company, but I’m glad I ended up here.
-It’s become clear to me that to build out our vision, it’s not going to come from any one company.
-It’s going to come from a collection of creative people across multiple companies working towards independent but similar goals.
-And my hope is that, in Switchboard, we have a platform to bring together a majority of developers and product teams who share similar goals: especially those who want to make the social internet a better place.

 We also want to enable new social experiences on consumer electronics devices including TVs, speakers, headphones, vehicle infotainment systems, and professional settings such as offices and events spaces.
 The products built into these systems might aspect towards entertainment or making work more efficient and enjoyable.
 They might even start to blur the lines between work and play as AI takes over the mundane stuff.
 In any case, communication is the foundation of all of it, and voice in particular.